 This last feature raises difficult questions about the connection of such propositions with expressive acts, with desires and with values, questions which are likely to have us conclude that learning in this area is not simply a matter of belief change.
 In this preliminary investigation we put aside these difficulties and consider only their relation to belief.
 Belief may be the most tractable attitude to consider in this context, and it is sensible to start with that.
 We will, however, try to take some account of the epistemic and interpretive problems.

-Here the distinction between authors expressing their beliefs and their works being merely expressive of them. fictional works are often merely expressive of historical and geographic beliefs, evaluative propositions are more naturally seen as expressed (sometimes ambiguously and very indirectly) by their authors.
+Here the distinction between authors expressing their beliefs and their works being merely expressive of them becomes especially relevant.
+As we noted in Section 5, while fictional works are often merely expressive of historical and geographic beliefs, evaluative propositions are more naturally seen as expressed (sometimes ambiguously and very indirectly) by their authors.
 One reason for this is that evaluative beliefs are, in the context of story-telling, more salient than descriptive ones because they are more likely to be controverted.
 A story teller may conform the events of the story to the facts of London’s geography without much reflection on or even awareness of what they are doing.
 An author who conforms the plot to a personal vision of the value of love and friendship is likely to be aware of this, to be aware of the controversial nature of their opinion and the interest that will be taken in it, and likely therefore to craft a narrative which shows their perspective in the best light.
 A narrative designed to communicate that perspective is likely to seem designed to communicate it, and correspondingly unlikely to seem designed to communicate propositions about the layout of London streets.
 In this section we focus mainly on fictions in which the author expresses their belief in the relevant propositions.

 How might readers of a novel understand that the author wished to communicate propositions about love, fidelity, and happiness when such propositions are not explicit in or directly implied by the story text?
 How – to go back to a notably unliterary example– might readers of Murder in the Mall conclude that the author wished to communicate to them that unrestrained psychiatric patients are dangerous?